dask/dask/docs/source/install.rst

 and so on that are necessary for different workloads.
 This is often the right choice for Dask users::

-   pip install "dask[complete]"    # Install everything
+   python -m pip install "dask[complete]"    # Install everything

 You can also install only the Dask library.
 Modules like ``dask.array``, ``dask.dataframe``, ``dask.delayed``, or ``dask.distributed`` won't work until you also install NumPy, Pandas, Toolz, or Tornado, respectively.
 This is common for downstream library maintainers::

-   pip install dask                # Install only core parts of dask
+   python -m pip install dask                # Install only core parts of dask

 We also maintain other dependency sets for different subsets of functionality::

-   pip install "dask[array]"       # Install requirements for dask array pip install "dask[bag]"         # Install requirements for dask bag pip install "dask[dataframe]"   # Install requirements for dask dataframe pip install "dask[delayed]"     # Install requirements for dask delayed pip install "dask[distributed]" # Install requirements for distributed dask
+   python -m pip install "dask[array]"       # Install requirements for dask array python -m pip install "dask[bag]"         # Install requirements for dask bag python -m pip install "dask[dataframe]"   # Install requirements for dask dataframe python -m pip install "dask[delayed]"     # Install requirements for dask delayed python -m pip install "dask[distributed]" # Install requirements for distributed dask

 We have these options so that users of the lightweight core Dask scheduler aren't required to download the more exotic dependencies of the collections